 Securities offered by us: 1,500,000 shares of common stock (up to $1,725,000$ shares if the underwriter exercises their over-allotment option in full).
-Public Offering Price: \$4.00 per share (based on an assumed public offering price per share of \$4.00).
-The actual offering price per share will be as determined between the Representative and us based on market conditions at the time of pricing.
-Therefore, the assumed public offering price used throughout this prospectus may not be indicative of the final offering price.
-Over-allotment option: We have granted to the Representative an option to purchase up to an additional 225,000 shares of common stock exercisable solely to cover over-allotments, if any, at the applicable public offering price less the underwriting discounts and commissions shown on the cover page of this prospectus.
+Public Offering Price: \$4.00 per share of common stock Over-allotment option: We have granted to the Representative an option to purchase up to an additional 225,000 shares of common stock exercisable solely to cover over-allotments, if any, at the applicable public offering price less the underwriting discounts and commissions shown on the cover page of this prospectus.
 The Representative may exercise this option in full or in part at any time and from time to time until 45 days after the date of this prospectus.
-Common stock outstanding before this offering: 33,300,000 shares of common stock (1) Common stock to be outstanding after this offering: 34,800,000 shares of common stock.
-If the Underwriters' over-allotment option is exercised in full, the total number of shares of common stock outstanding immediately after this offering would be 35,025,000.
+Common stock outstanding before this offering: 33,307,753 shares of common stock (1) Common stock to be outstanding after this offering: 34,807,753 shares of common stock.
+If the Underwriters' over-allotment option is exercised in full, the total number of shares of common stock outstanding immediately after this offering would be 35,032,753.
 Representative's Warrant: The registration statement of which this prospectus is a part also registers for sale warrants (the "Representative's Warrants") to purchase 75,000 shares of our common stock (5% of the shares of common stock sold in this offering) to the underwriters, as a portion of the underwriting compensation payable in connection with this offering.
 The Representative's Warrants will be exercisable at any time, and from time to time, in whole or in part, during the four and a half year period commencing 180 days following the effective date of the registration statement of which this prospectus is a part at an exercise price of \$5.00 (125% of the public offering price of the common stock).
 Please see "Underwriting-Representative's Warrants" for a description of these warrants.
 Use of proceeds: We expect to receive net proceeds from this offering of approximately \$4,723,734 (or approximately \$5,551,734 if the Representative exercises in full its over-allotment option) after deducting estimated underwriting discounts and commissions (8.00% of the gross proceeds of the offering) and after our offering expenses, estimated at \$796,266.
-We intend to use a portion of the net proceeds from this offering to repay the loan from Sam Lai, our Chief Executive Officer, and Maggie Yu, our Senior Vice President, in the approximate amount of \$1,004,907 (consisting of outstanding principal balance was \$987,868 and accrued interest was \$17,039) and the balance to fund the purchase of inventory and the expansion of our labor force.
+We intend to use a portion of the net proceeds from this offering to repay the loan from Sam Lai, our Chief Executive Officer, and Maggie Yu, our Senior Vice President, in the approximate amount of \$1,008,532 (consisting of outstanding principal balance was \$987,868 and accrued interest was \$20,664) and the balance to fund the purchase of inventory and the expansion of our labor force.
 See "Use of Proceeds."